Reaction equilibrium constant via standard Gibbs energy

 reaction_standard_gibbs_energy

-Reaction standard Gibbs energy, which is the sum of the standard Gibbs energies of the reaction products minus that of reactants.
+Reaction standard gibbs_energy, which is the sum of the standard Gibbs energies of the reaction products minus that of reactants.

 Symbol: